plepe/modulekit-table/README.md

 print $table->show();
 ```

+If an HTTP parameter 'sort' is submitted, a sort for this key gets higher priority (-10000).
+If additionally, a parameter 'sort_dir' is passed, the direction will be altered.

 $defintion
 ----------
 Defines the columns of the table.
 It is an assoc. array with the column id as